ruskinjanowski/fraud-rule-engine/README.md

 ## Ingestion

-Ingestion is event-driven and **Kafka-only**: producers publish to the `transactions` topic ([ADR-0004](docs/adr/0004-kafka-ingestion-adapter.md)).
-There is no HTTP write path — the REST API is retrieval-only.
-A single ingress keeps the system to one schema, one set of edge validation, and one code path; the brief asks for retrieval via an API, not ingestion via one.
+Ingestion is event-driven and **Kafka-only**: producers publish to the `transactions` topic.
 The event is persisted, run through the rule set, and the decision stored. `eventId` is the producer-supplied idempotency key, so a replayed event (Kafka delivers at-least-once) returns the existing decision instead of re-processing.